+Telemedicine is defined as the remote delivery of healthcare services, whether they are medical consultations using videoconferencing, mobile apps, store and forward technology offering health assessments or lifestyle counseling.
+Technology can assist in the delivery of information and shorten the distance between the patient and the provider.
 Telemedicine can be classified into three main categories: remote patient monitoring, store and forward or interactive communication.
 Each of these has their own different risk profiles.

 Here are some examples of claims involving Telemedicine.

-●Device Monitoring Telehealth Failures: One form of remote healthcare monitoring through telemedicine is a device monitoring bracelet for an independent elderly client.
+One form of remote healthcare monitoring through telemedicine is a device monitoring bracelet for an independent elderly client.
 The device was set up to alert the caretakers of a fall or a heart arrhythmia.
 This technology used a central in-house call center which would be triggered in the event of an arrhythmia or a fall.

 In this claim, the device failed to detect a fall in the home, which resulted in the fracture of both arms.
 The patient eventually died, unable to find help while stuck under scalding hot water with a device that was not notifying of heart arrhythmia and somehow missed the fall.

 In radiology, telemedicine is used for transmitting vital images.
 During an important emergency, a slow transmission rate of images from radiology of a trauma patient to a connected emergency medical department failed to inform the emergency trauma team in a timely manner about issues which would have provoked the proper response to save the life of the patient.